ptvan/ptvan.github.io/_posts/2019-11-15-timeseries-analysis-of-iPhone-health_data.md

 ---

 I had exported biking distance, running distance and step counts from my iPhone in a [previous post](https://ptvan.github.io/Python-MCMC-nuggets/).
 In that post, I tried to detected a supposed change in step count, using `pymc3` to model two different distributions.
-That was a valid, but rather simplistic approach.
-Since my step count has fairly good periodicity (and presumably is also a [stationary process](https://en.wikipedia.org/wiki/Stationary_process)), it's better to use time-series analysis.
+Since my biking has _some_ periodicity (and presumably is also a [stationary process](https://en.wikipedia.org/wiki/Stationary_process)), we can do more analyses beyond change point detection.
 Relevant R code is found in my [timeseries_analysis.R](https://github.com/ptvan/R-snippets/blob/master/timeseries_analysis.R):

 ### The R time-series analysis ecosystem
 The relevant data structures are base R's `ts` (time-series), `xts` (extended time-series) and `zoo`.
 The major packages are `lubridate` (mostly for cleaning and extracting times and dates), `zoo`, and `forecast`.
 For those interested in quantitative finance, there is `tidyquant`, which speaks xts and zoo in the Tidyverse syntax while interoperating with other domain-specific packages (`quantmod`, `PerformanceAnalytics`, etc..)